mathewqpmiller/Project3-RiotOfTheGreyRock/README.md

 # Project3 in Machine Learning and visualizations: Honeybees and pesticides
 # Completed by the group Riot Of The Grey Rock

-Project status: in process
-Most models and many visualizations have been created or are well in progress, pending review of models, summaries, and final presentation document.
+Project status: completed with visions of future updates Most models and many visualizations, summaries, and final presentation document and been completed.

 ## Introduction